kohane27/nvim-config/README.md

 Open Neovim and run `:Mason` to install the LSP servers you need.

-Go to `/lua/lsp/null_ls.lua` to see external dependecies needed for formatting or linters.
+Go to `/lua/lsp/null_ls.lua` to see external dependecies needed for formatters and linters.

 ## CHANGELOG